 BESG was established in 1983 by senior staff of the then University of Natal Department of Architecture and Allied Disciplines, as a support group that defended communities against eviction from informal settlements in urban areas, largely as a result of inter-political party violence.
 In the early 1990’s, BESG became a key player in shaping planning and housing policies from local to national level.
-Since 1995, BESG has been a leader in enabling poor communities to access development and advocating pro-poor developmental policy through research, practice, and advocacy work.
+Since 1995, BESG has been a leader in enabling poor communities to access land, basic services, housing and administrative justice.....

 (From left to right) Muziwakhe Sithebe, Convenor of eNdumeni Civic Association, Advocate Mawande Mazibuko, BESG Executive Director Cameron Brisbane, Legal Resources Centre attorney Thabiso Mbhense, with some of the affected applicants, reflect on the residents’ victory outside the Pietermaritzburg High Court.

 eNdumeni Civic Association, representing 294 residents who were approved beneficiaries of a housing project took the municipality to court after their houses were irregularly allocated to other people by officials and/or members of the ward committee.
 They obtained judgement against the municipality in February 2018 in the Pietermaritzburg High Court but, in a subsequent hearing, the municipality was found to be incompetent and the MEC for Human Settlements was joined as a respondent.